wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 Keep watch for malicious command execution
 ==========================================

-Linux systems have a powerful auditing facility called **auditd** which can give a very detailed accounting of actions and changes in a system, but by default, no auditd rules are active so we tend to miss out on this detailed history.
+Linux systems have a powerful auditing facility called `auditd`  which can give a very detailed accounting of actions and changes in a system, but by default, no auditd rules are active so we tend to miss out on this detailed history.

-In this lab, we will configure auditd on a Linux machine to account for all commands executed by a given user (it should be "centos" if you built the lab following this guide), including commands run by this user in a sudo command or after sudo-ing to root.
+In this lab, we will configure auditd on a Linux machine to account for all commands executed by a given user, including commands run by this user in a sudo command or after sudo-ing to `root`.
 After causing some audit events to be generated, we will look them over in the Wazuh dashboard.
 Then we will set up several custom Wazuh rules to alert on especially suspicious command calls, making use of the CDB list lookup capability that allows rules to look up decoded field values in various lists and to use the results as part of the alert criteria.

 The Linux auditd system is an extensive auditing tool, which we will only touch on here.
 Consider reading the :ref:`system_call_monitoring` section to get a broader picture of the ways you can take advantage of it.

 Turn on program call auditing on linux-agent
 --------------------------------------------

 #.
-Having already sudo-ed to root on our linux-agent machine, append the following
-   audit rules to ``/etc/audit/rules.d/audit.rules``
+Having already sudo-ed to `root` on our linux-agent machine, append the following audit rules to ``/etc/audit/rules.d/audit.rules``

     .. code-block:: console